- Asthma Center

 - A copy of your child’s most recent history and physical and/or physician office visit

-- A letter from your PCP or transplant physician that states that your child is physically able to attend camp.
+- A letter from your PCP or transplant physician stating that your child is physically stable and able to attend camp

-Campers and staff will depart from the Holiday Inn on Friday June 14 at around 11:30 a.m.
+Campers and staff will depart from the Wyndham on Thursday, August 13 at around 11:30 a.m.
 It is a 2-hour bus ride to the camp site.
 Camper activities will begin immediately upon arriving at camp.

-Campers will depart camp by bus on Monday, June 17 following lunch at approximately 1 p.m. and will arrive at the Holiday Inn around 3 p.m.
-Weather permitting, families should wait outside Holiday Inn on Lytton Avenue for the children to return.
+The campers and staff will depart camp by bus on Sunday, August 16 at approximately 1 p.m., arriving at the Wyndham around 3 p.m..
+Weather permitting, families should wait outside the Wyndham on Lytton Avenue for the children to return.

-There is no complementary parking available on Monday.
-You can park on site at the Holiday Inn or at available spaces on the street.
+There is no complementary parking available on Sunday.
+You can park on site at the Wyndham or at available spaces on the street.

 For those of you whose children have attended camp before, we hope that you continue to be comfortable with the care, supervision, and activities at Camp Chihopi.
 If you have any concerns about your child’s needs at camp (separation anxiety, bed wetting, nightmares, etc.), please call Bev Kosmach to discuss these issues so that we can insure that your child has a positive experience at camp.
 Your child’s counselor will also be calling you and your child a few days prior to camp as an introduction to our staff and camp.
 This is also a good time to discuss concerns with your child’s counselor.